-There are a lot of tools, services, marketing software, analytics tools, social tools, conversion tools, advertising tools, remarketing tools, and much more out there for anyone with an online business.
+There are a lot of tools, services, marketing softwares, analytics tools, social tools, conversion tools, advertising tools, remarketing tools, and much more out there for anyone with an online business.

 I’ve gathered up 4 low-tech strategies, tools, and techniques you can use to boost your store’s sales.

 One of the great, recent additions on all kinds of websites is live chat.
 Live chat has a lot of benefits that can really help you understand your customers and your site as a whole.
 Live chat has also come a long way in the last few years.
 Before, it was clunky with a bad user experience, usually requiring a pop-up window and a lot of information from the site visitor.
 Now they’re dynamic, persist on every page, and your visitor just starts typing their questions immediately.